Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

-KOHLER / LOMBARDINI DIESEL ENGINES: On these, it is almost the opposite: You DO NOT, absolutely DO NOT want to overfill a small diesel engine with oil!!
+KOHLER / LOMBARDINI DIESEL ENGINES: Still a good idea to check oil level every 4 to 6 hours of use.
+However regarding the proper fill level on the diesel, it is almost the opposite: You DO NOT, absolutely DO NOT want to overfill a small diesel engine with oil!!
 Again, make sure the engine is LEVEL, and check the dipstick carefully. (yes, you DO want to use the dipstick on the Kohler/Lombardini diesel engines, it is the only way to check the oil level).
 It is hard to see the oil level on the stick when the oil is new, but you can see it if you’re persistent.
 Make sure the dipstick is fully pushed into the hole (they are TIGHT) before you pull it out to check, so you get a good reading.
 The oil level ONLY HAS TO BE ABOVE THE “LOW” MARK ON THE DIPSTICK TO BE “SAFE”, as the diesel engines have an oil pump that circulates the oil in the engine…so anywhere BETWEEN the lower and upper marks on the dipstick is OK, you do NOT have to try to hit the “upper” mark.
 OVERFILLING CAN CAUSE SEVERE ENGINE DAMAGE, AS THE ENGINE CAN START TO CONSUME ENGINE OIL AS IF IT WERE FUEL, AND THE ENGINE WILL OVERSPEED AND NOT SHUT OFF OR RESPOND TO THE THROTTLE CONTROL!
 (The ONLY way to shut an overspeeding diesel off is to jam something in the AIR INTAKE (like your shirt or a plastic bag or something), to smother off the air going into the engine….this will choke it out.)

 The diesels hold between 1.25 and 1.5 quarts of oil (depending on engine model).
 When changing oil, after putting in one quart, CHECK THE DIPSTICK CAREFULLY!!